Fysiohulp has the best Physiotherapy reviews in

 We are contracted with the following insurance companies:2023

-The body does not work as loose parts, so we consider your functioning total.
-So we look at the functioning of the foot-knee-hip-back-shoulder-elbow wrist concerning the complaint.
+The body does not work in separate parts, so we look at the whole foot-knee-hip-back-shoulder-elbow wrist in relation to the complaint.

 Language: Dutch, English, German.